Life-Scientific/newproductpipeline/docs/FINAL_IMPORT_EXPLANATION.md

    - **Relationship preserved:** Links via formulation code + country code
    - Example: `323-01` in `BE` gets a primary use group

+3. **Business Case Groups**
+   - Creates business cases with 10 years of projections (Year 1 through Year 10)
+   - Each business case group is identified by:
+     - A UUID (e.g., `2bf77cd9-d17a-4e64-bd25-a4d0e09cb654`)
+     - Index number + Country (preserved in comments)
+   - **Relationship preserved:** Comments show `-- Business Case Group: Index 257, Country BE`
+   - Each year gets its own business case record with volume, NSP, COGS, etc.

+4. **Missing Years Handling**
+   - If a business case group is missing years (e.g., only has Years 2-5), missing years are filled with zeros
+   - This ensures all business case groups have complete 10-year projections

 **Example from Part 2:**
 ```
 -- Primary Use Group: 323-01 - BE